IllyaSubotin/Quiz_flutter/README.md

 # Quiz_flutter

-This is a small quiz is implemented using flutter.
+small quiz is implemented using flutter.